hackpres/hwModule1Week2/README.md

 This weeks Challenge was to build a portfolio page from scratch.
 This challenge was very enjoyable to take on, and definitely stretched me as a developer.
-I'm proud of what I've created, and I look forward to refactoring it and making improvements later.
+I'm proud of what I've created, and I look forward to refactoring it and making improvements in the future.